Anderson & Cristofani: History

 Founded by Walter Anderson and Alfred Christofani.
-Anderson & Cristofani was started the early 1870s building San Francisco Bay scow schooners, which they built till the mid 1930s.
+Anderson & Cristofani was started the early 1870s building San Francisco Bay scow schooners, which they built till the mid-1930s.
 Anderson & Cristofani built pleasure craft and workboats.
 The boatyard was at 900 Innes Avenue, in the India Basin at Hunter's Point.
-Henry P. Anderson, a shipwright from Denmark first worked at Dircks' boatyard when her arrived in 1893.
+Henry P. Anderson, a shipwright from Denmark first worked at John Dirks’ boatyard when he arrived in 1893.
 Anderson joined Alf Cristofani in 1926 to form the Anderson & Cristofani Boatyard.
 The Anderson & Cristofani boatyard closed in 1988 and was taken over by Allemand Brothers boat repair, run by Rene Flip Allemand and John Allemand, started in 1946.
 Allemand Brothers boatyard closed in 2002.
 The land sold to property developers, but no project was built.
 The city of San Francisco purchased the land in 1989 (renting to the Allemand Brothers).
 In 2014 the city started the planning for the India Basin Shoreline Park at the site.
 The boatyard was at 900 Innes Ave, San Francisco.